bsalinas/huejs/README.md

 A Javascript library for controlling the Philips Hue light system.

 This library is still in its infancy, but it is designed to let javascript control the Philips Hue WiFi Lights.
+You will need to be on the same network as your Hue base station for this to work.

 ## Resources ##
 The functionality in this library is largely based off the work of others.
 Both of the sites below also provide a good overview of the Hue system's API.